thryec/nft-marketplace/README.md

 npm install
 ```

 3. Set up Environment Variables:

         - Create a `.env` file directly under the Hardhat folder using `touch .env`
-    - Define your Rinkeby API endpoint and wallet private key in the `.env` file
+        - Define your Rinkeby API endpoint and wallet private key in the `.env` file.
+Example:

+    ```
+        STAGING_ENDPOINT_KEY=YOUR_RINKEBY_URL_HERE
+        PROD_ENDPOINT_KEY=YOUR_RINKEBY_URL_HERE
+        PRIVATE_KEY=YOUR_METAMASK_WALLET_PRIVATE_KEY

+    ```

         - In `hardhat.config.js`, ensure the variable names for your API URL and private key correspond to those in `.env`

-4. Check that contracts properly compile: `hardhat compile`
+4. Check that contracts properly compile: `npx hardhat compile`
-5. Run tests on both contracts: `hardhat test`
+5. Run tests on both contracts: `npx hardhat test`
+6. To deploy contracts locally: `npx hardhat run scripts/run.js`

-6. Deploy contracts to the Rinkeby testnet:
+7. Deploy contracts to the Rinkeby testnet:

-    - `hardhat run scripts/deploy.js --network rinkeby`
+    -   `npx hardhat run scripts/deploy.js --network rinkeby`
     -   This will return you the address of the deployed NFT and Marketplace contracts on Rinkeby printed in the console
     -   Replace these addresses in the `config.js` file that is found in the root of the repository

-7. Start the app:
+8. Start the app:

 ```
 cd ..